Page header

 The strict labor laws of California, Massachusetts, and now Illinois could spread to other states.

-The tax reform has made paying a fair car allowance in 2023 a necessity.
+The tax reform has made paying a fair car allowance in 2025 a necessity.
 The changes in tax deduction rules place pressure on states to tighten vehicle reimbursement rules, and company car allowances face higher levels of scrutiny.

 As we've already established, under the Tax Cut and Jobs Act (TCJA), employees cannot write off unreimbursed business expenses during the 2018-2025 tax years.

-Two examples of drivers in 2019:
+Two examples of drivers and their tax burden:

 2019 popular tax deduction is gone